About me

 Regulation Tracker

-The figure below measures the rising burden of federal paperwork requirements over time, based on two complementary indexes developed in Regulatory Intensity and Firm-Specific Exposure (RFS 2023).
+The figure below tracks the burden of federal paperwork requirements over time, updated through December 31, 2025.
+I have developed the two complementary indexes in Regulatory Intensity and Firm-Specific Exposure (RFS 2023).
 The blue line captures the cumulative number of regulatory mandates (“How many rules?”), while the red line reflects the total estimated compliance time in hours (“How many hours does it take to comply?”).
 Labels indicate presidential administrations.
-This is an updated version of the original figure, through October 31, 2025.
+Both series are normalized, so the levels should be interpreted in relative rather than absolute terms.

-The figure below tracks the volume of regulations under development by federal agencies, based on the indexes developed in Follow the Pipeline (2023).
+The figure below tracks the volume of regulations under development by federal agencies, updated through March 31, 2025.
+The indexes are presented in Follow the Pipeline (2023).
 The solid blue line reflects the total rulemaking activity across all agencies, while the dashed red line isolates financial regulations.
 Labels mark presidential administrations.
-This version updates the original dataset through March 31, 2025.

 Datasets